Anjok07/ultimatevocalremovergui/README.md

 ## Other GUI Notes

-- The application will automatically remember your *'save to'* path upon closing and reopening until you change it.
+- The application will automatically remember your *'save to'* path upon closing and reopening until it's changed.
-  - **Note:** It will also remember the last directory you accessed to select files to be processed.
+  - **Note:** The last directory accessed within the application will also be remembered.
 - Multiple conversions are supported.
 - The ability to drag & drop audio files to convert has also been added.
 - Conversion times will greatly depend on your hardware.